LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 The number reported as "elapsed" time includes the time in queue, while the "execution" time does not.

+TODO: I think this backlog idea could be made clearer as I am not fully grasping how this results in delayed, regular execution of the queries.

 **Step 4 - Try the whole thing again with more servers**

 The above test ran the load balancer with only one server, which is kind of trivial.